hmaarrfk/mendeley-rpm/README.md

 =============

 The first version was written by Mark Harfouche (2013.01.21).
-A few collaborators helped along the way: Chris Fallin, Filipe Manco.
+A few collaborators helped along the way: Chris Fallin, Filipe Manco and Luya Tshimbalanga.

 Development Notes
 =================